yuhao/blog/md/cmf.md

 >
 > `c = .571R + .286G + .143B`

 In this example, the actual power of light is controlled by an aperture.
-Importantly, the relationship between the aperture reading (its angle) and the actual power of the light let out is linear, as the amount of photons let out should be linearly proportional to the area exposed by the aperture, which is linearly proportional to the angle³.
+Importantly, the relationship between the aperture reading (its angle) and the actual power of the light let out is linear, as the amount of photons let out should be linearly proportional to the area exposed by the aperture, which is linearly proportional to the angle<sup id="a3">[3](#f3)</sup>.

 To match white, the aperture is set to be 30° for red, 15° for green, and 60° for blue; we then make an executive call and say that this is the same amount of red, green, and blue.
 That is, one unit of red is the amount of red light that is let out when the aperture reading is 30°; one unit of green is the amount of green light that is let out when the aperture reading is 15°; one unit of blue is the amount of blue light that is let out when the aperture reading is 60°.

 Once we define the units of the primary lights, we can then determine the amounts (i.e., how many units) of primary lights required to match any test light.
-In Wright's example, for a new color, say C, the aperture readings are 40° for red, 10° for green, and 20° for blue; we then know that we need 40/30 units of red, 10/15 for green, and 20/60 for blue to match C⁴.
+In Wright's example, for a new color, say C, the aperture readings are 40° for red, 10° for green, and 20° for blue; we then know that we need 40/30 units of red, 10/15 for green, and 20/60 for blue to match C<sup id="a4">[4](#f4)</sup>.
 These unit amounts translate to a 4:2:1 ratio.

 Note that at this point we don't know how much light there is in C. We just know that 40/30 units of red, 10/15 for green, and 20/60 for blue gets us some amount of light C.